CSC142-WCU/csc142/index.md

 >
 > ### Computer Science Department Dishonesty Policy:
 > The Computer Science Committee has adopted the following policies in regard
-> to > academic dishonesty in Computer Science classes:
+> to academic dishonesty in Computer Science classes:
 > 1. A student found to be academically dishonest in an assignment will receive
-> zero for that assignment if it is his/her first offense in that class [the
+> zero for that assignment if it is his/her first offense in that class,
-> course, not the class period], but an F for the course if it is for his/her
+> but an F for the course if it is for his/her
-> second offense in that class [the course].
+> second offense in that class.
 > 2. A student found to be academically dishonest in a test will receive the
-> grade of F in that class [the course].
+> grade of F in that class.
 > 3. For the purposes of this document on academic dishonesty, every form or
 > method of evaluation in a class will be considered as being of one of two
 > types: an assignment or a test.
 Assignments include homework assignments, and
-> short quizzes [and labs].
+> short quizzes, and labs.
 Tests include final exams and major exams.
 An
 > instructor has, subject to these guidelines, the discretion to determine the
 > type of any other form of evaluation, such as a project, in his/her class.
 > 4. A student who has received the grade of F in a course because of academic